Bresse Chicken: Eggs, Height, Size and Raising Tips

 Bresse Chicken Egg Laying

-The Bresse chicken is a good egg laying breed.
-They can usually start laying eggs a month before other egg laying chickens.
-One of the characteristics that set them apart from other breeds is that they mature early.
-If the Bresse hen is healthy and well-nourished she can lay about 250 eggs per year.
-The eggs produced are a cream colored.
+The Bresse chicken is an excellent egg-laying breed.
+They can usually start laying eggs a month before other egg-laying chickens.
+One characteristic that sets them apart from other breeds is that they mature early.
+If the Bresse hen is healthy and well-nourished, she can lay about 250 eggs annually.
+The eggs produced are cream-colored.

 Meat Production